-I want to take you through several of my favorite party foods and awesome cider pairings.
+I want to take you through several of my favorite snacky foods and awesome cider pairings.
 I’ve done it with a little bit of a twist!
 I’ve paired different party dishes together in a friendly head-to-head competition: Casual vs. Fancy.
-The casual snacks might be better for game day, and the fancy ones for a Hollywood-level soiree, but feel free to serve them when and wherever you please!
+The casual snacks might be better for game day, and the fancy ones for a Hollywood premier, but feel free to serve them when and wherever you please!

 Ready to get started!
 Our first pairing in the ring is: